RTBHOUSE/big-bang-py/README.md

 - Usually there are multiple ENV files e.g. separate versions for testing, devel, staging and production.
 It is recommended to organise those ENVs in one location.

-    - An example is present in the root of this repo in [/envs](https://bitbucket.org/rtbhouse/big-bang-py/src/master/envs/) folder.
+    - An example is present at the root of this repo in [/envs](https://bitbucket.org/rtbhouse/big-bang-py/src/master/envs/) folder.

     - You can also find there ENVs loader based on [python-dotenv](https://github.com/theskumar/python-dotenv).